Pat Studstill: Detroit Lions

-Studstill was undrafted in the 1961 NFL Draft.
+Studstill was undrafted in the 1961 NFL draft.
 He signed with the Detroit Lions in August 1961.
 As a rookie, he appeared in all 14 games, principally returning punts and kickoffs.
 On October 8, 1961, in a victory over the Chicago Bears, he returned a kickoff 100 yards for the Lions.
 He ranked fourth in the NFL with an average of 28 yards per kickoff return.

 In 1962, he led the NFL with 457 yards on 29 punt returns, an average of 15.8 yards per return.
 He was also the Lions' No. 2 receiver in 1962 with 36 catches for 479 yards and four touchdowns.

 Standstill injured his left knee during the Lions' first contact drill in the summer of 1963.
 He underwent surgery and missed the 1963 season.

 In 1965, Studstill appeared in all 14 games for the Lions, including 12 games as a starter at the flanker position.
 He led the team with 28 receptions and three receiving touchdowns and ranked second on the team with 389 receiving yards.
 He also added punting to his responsibilities and was the leading punter in the NFL by the middle of October.
 He finished the 1965 season ranked sixth in the NFL in punting, having kicked 78 times for an average of 42.8 yards per punt.
 He was chosen for the Pro Bowl at the end of the 1965 season.

 Studstill's best year was 1966, when he was second in the NFL with 67 receptions and led the league with 1,266 receiving yards.
 One of his five touchdowns went for 99 yards, making him the third player to accomplish this feat.
 Since then, eight other players have tied his record.
-In 1966, he had five consecutive games with 125+ pass receiving yards, which had since been tied by Calvin Johnson.
+In 1966, he had an NFL record of five consecutive games with 125+ receiving yards, which has since been tied by Calvin Johnson and broken by A.J.
+Brown.
 At the end of the 1966 season, Studstill was selected as a first-team All Pro by the Sporting News, Associated Press, UPI, and Football Weekly.

 In 1967, Studstill missed seven games with a pulled hamstring muscle.